-ESA is developing five new missions called Sentinels specifically for the operational needs of the Copernicus programme.
+ESA is developing a new family of missions called Sentinels specifically for the operational needs of the Copernicus programme.

-The Sentinel missions are based on a constellation of two satellites to fulfil revisit and coverage requirements, providing robust datasets for Copernicus Services.
+Each Sentinel mission is based on a constellation of two satellites to fulfil revisit and coverage requirements, providing robust datasets for Copernicus Services.

 These missions carry a range of technologies, such as radar and multi-spectral imaging instruments for land, ocean and atmospheric monitoring:

-Sentinel-4 is a payload that will be embarked upon a Meteosat Third Generation-Sounder (MTG-S) satellite in geostationary orbit.
+- Sentinel-4 is a payload devoted to atmospheric monitoring that will be embarked upon a Meteosat Third Generation-Sounder (MTG-S) satellite in geostationary orbit.